NOTE: A more recent OpenTelemetry Update has been published here.

 Telemetry, the data collected to observe your application, can be broken into three types or "pillars":

-Initially the OpenTelemetry community took on Distributed Traces.
-Metrics and Logs are still in progress.
+Initially the OpenTelemetry community took on Distributed Traces, followed by Metrics and Logs.
 A complete observability story includes all three pillars.
-Azure Monitor is working on an OpenTelemetry-based supported offering that includes Distributed Traces only with plans to add the other pillars as they mature in the OpenTelemetry community.
+Azure Monitor is working on an OpenTelemetry-based supported offering that includes Distributed Traces and metrics with plans to add the logging pillar next.

 In the following sections, we'll cover some telemetry collection basics.